DaliaBasa/Active-Directory/ActiveDirectory.md

 - Organization acquisitions usually require some security boundaries </br>
 - Isolation needed due to constant forest schema changes or due to vast organizations with multiple forests that share only common resources whilst keeping the other resources isolated in a different forest. </br>
 - Many organizations are under strict regulations that require isolation between some departments. </br>

+### Organizational Forest Model
+An organizational forest model focuses on having control over the forest autonomy and isolation.
+To access resources in other forests, trust relationships between the forests must be established first.

+### Resource Forest Model
+The resource forest model is used to separate the users from the sources.
+The resource forests contain only administrative user accounts for maintenance besides the resources.
+The trust relationships are one way, so that users can get resources from the resource forests.

+### Restricted Access Forest Model
+The restricted access forest model consists of an organizational forest, and a restricted access forest with classified data.
+There are no trusts between the forests, and so if users want to access the classified data, they must have a user in that forest.
+This helps in reducing the risk of compromising important data.
+Organizations use that structure when working on classified government projects, new hardware, etc.

+### Single Domain Model

+### Regional Domain Model

 ## Security Identifiers (SID) and Globally Unique Identifiers (GUID)
 Every time we create and object in Active Directory it is assigned with a security identifier (SID) and a globally unique identifier (GUID).